chris-at-github/qinx-typo3/INSTALL.md

   will attempt to simulate random number generation.
 This is less secure, reduces performance and throws out warnings in the TYPO3 system log.

-* TYPO3 works with PHP's IPv6 support, which is enabled by default since PHP 5.3.
-If you compile PHP 5.3 on your own, be aware not to use option "--disable-ipv6", because this will break the IPv6 support and the according unit tests.
+* TYPO3 works with PHP's IPv6 support, which is enabled by default.
+  If you compile PHP on your own, be aware not to use option "--disable-ipv6", because this will break the IPv6 support and the according unit tests.

 Installation
 ------------

-### Important note for upgrades from TYPO3 CMS versions **below 4.5 LTS**
+### Important note for upgrades from TYPO3 CMS versions **below 6.2 LTS**

-It is not possible to upgrade any version below 4.5 LTS to 6.2 LTS directly, since some upgrade wizards are not available anymore on 6.2 LTS.
+It is not possible to upgrade any version below 6.2 LTS to 7 directly, since some upgrade wizards are not available anymore on 7.

-It is highly recommended to upgrade to 4.5 LTS first and continue with a second upgrade to 6.2 LTS.
+It is highly recommended to upgrade to 6.2 LTS first and continue with a second upgrade to 7.

 ### If SSH and symlinks are possible